Language Spoken in Croatia: Is English Enough for Tourists?

 Like, our business partners from Zagorje, right?
 And when he chats with his family, it’s like they’re speaking another language compared to what I am used to on the Dalmatian Coast.
 I’m there scratching my head, but luckily, my husband’s got it down, so he fills me in later.
 It’s all part of the adventure, I guess – keeps life here interesting!

-Information On Croatian Language In Daily Life
+Information on the Croatian Language In Daily Life

 What Language Is Spoken In Croatia - A blue and white sign with a child on it, featuring spoken language in Croatia.

-Now, about English – it’s a big deal here.
-Kids start learning English as a second language in school from around the 4th grade.
 Imagine that!
 And the foreign language learning doesn’t stop there.
 Later on, they pick up a third language.
 Talk about multi-lingual talents, right?

 From personal experience, it’s fascinating to see my own boys, aged 11 and 6, navigating through the different languages.
 They speak English and Croatian and even dabble in a third language, German, at school.
 My oldest also learns parts of new languages on a language app.
-His new favorite is Greek.
+His latest favorite is Greek.

-So, next time you’re wondering about languages in Croatia, remember – these folks are like language ninjas and their English proficiency?
+So, next time you’re wondering about languages in Croatia, remember – these folks are like language ninjas, and their English proficiency?
 Top-notch!

 Brands We Use And Trust